noiseprotocol/noise_spec/noise.md

    * Sets `s`, `e`, `rs`, and `re` to the corresponding arguments.

-   * Calls `MixHash()` once for each public key listed in the pattern's pre-messages (see Section 6).
+   * Calls `MixHash()` once for each public key listed in the pre-messages from `new_handshake_pattern`, passing in that public key as input (see Section 6).
+If both initiator and responder have pre-messages, the initiator's public keys are hashed first.

-   * Sets `pattern` to the handshake message patterns in `new_pattern`.
+   * Sets `message_patterns` to the handshake message patterns from `new_handshake_pattern`.

  * **`WriteMessage(payload, message_buffer)`**: Takes a `payload` byte sequence
    which may be zero-length, and a `message_buffer` to write the output into.

-    * Fetches the next message pattern in the handshake pattern, and sequentially processes each token in the message pattern:
+    * Fetches the next message pattern and sequentially processes each token:

       * For "e":  Sets `e = GENERATE_KEYPAIR()`.
 Appends
       `EncryptAndHash(e.public_key)` to the buffer.